franzbu/HAeating/README.md

 ---
-## 3. Hardware Interface: ESP for controlling Froeling SP Dual
+## 3. Connection to Heating Hardware

-This is an example of how HA's helper `input_number.target_flow_temp` can be used by an ESP to turn heating on or off while at the same time adjusting flow temperature according to HeatSupplyManager's demand.
+The principle is simple: HA's helper `input_number.target_flow_temp` signals heating demand when it contains the required flow temperature (not 0); it signals no heating demand if it is set to 0.
+This respository contains two examples how this can be used.

+(a) Using [GyroGearl00se's HA integration for Froeling](https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus) `ha_froeling_lambdatronic_modbus`.

+An example can be seen [here]([https://github.com/GyroGearl00se/ha_froeling_lambdatronic_modbus](https://github.com/franzbu/HomeAssistantHeating/blob/main/AppDaemon/heating_froeling_modbus.py)).

+---

+(b) Using an ESP32

-The ESP listens to changes to HA's input_number.target_flow_temp and starts (value changes from 0 to the required flow temp) and stops (value changes to 0) heating accordingly.
-This is done via Modbus connection.
+The ESP is programmed to listen to changes to HA's input_number.hk2.target_flow_temp and starts (value changes from 0 to the required flow temp) and stops (value changes to 0) heating accordingly.
+The ESP is connected to HA via ethernet (also Wifi or other wireless communication will work) and to the Froeling boiler via Modbus.

 <img width="698" height="478" alt="Screenshot 2026-02-07 at 10 57 21 AM" src="https://github.com/user-attachments/assets/18c4d56d-482e-4042-8cbd-f8fe2cbbbe51" />